Some frequently asked questions our customers enquire about! Feel free to contact us should you have more questions.

 Most people want to look around the area with the instructor, and we encourage that.
 Work out if travel time in your lesson will allow you to drive to and from, or if you need to meet somewhere.

-We will help you to familiarise yourself with the test area.
+We will help you to familiarise yourself with the test area, in accordance with our time frames we have to work with.
 This does not mean we take you on test routes.
-We will show you the area, work on things we know are high risk or tricky things, explain why these things are of high risk or tricky, and show you how to work through the situations.
-Although you may not get all the risky or tricky bits on a test, you need to be prepared for anything that could arise on your drive test.
+We will endeavor to show you the area and work on the high risk or tricky areas.
+We give full explanations as to why these things are of high risk or tricky, and show you how to work through the situations.

 We do not know who your tester is until the day of the test, and we do not know what route you will get for your test.